 Learn a little, laugh a little, at DiabetesMine.com.

 Founder and Editor Amy Tenderich

 Inquisitive, perhaps-just-a-tad overly analytical PWD based in San Francisco, CA. Diagnosed with Type 1 in May 2003.
 BA in Journalism, MA in Communication Studies.
 After living overseas and many years of PR/marketing work for high-tech companies in Silicon Valley, became a freelance writer and consultant in the health and diabetes industries (and full-time mom).
-Co-author of the patient guidebook, Know Your Numbers, Outlive Your Diabetes and founder of the DiabetesMine Design Challenge.
+Co-author of the patient guidebook, Know Your Numbers, Outlive Your Diabetes and founder of the DiabetesMine Design Challenge and Patient Voices Contest.
 Now a well-known ePatient advocate and frequent speaker at diabetes and health / social media events.
 Enjoys reading, cooking, aerobics, hiking, swimming, wine, weekend getaways, and spending time with her three spirited daughters.
 Her standing New Year’s Resolution since diagnosis: Enjoy Life.

 Managing Editor Mike Hoskins